 Of course, the business prospect of the company is important too in the analysis of the safety of the dividend.
 When sales or revenue is slow, dividend payment from the company might be affected and there might even be a cut in dividend if business deteriorates seriously.

-From analyzing the earnings and free cash flow, we can find out the state of the business and to assess whether GM has any rooms to further increase the dividends in future.
+From analyzing the earnings and free cash flow, we can find out the state of the business and to assess whether GM has any wiggle rooms to further increase the dividends in future.

-Let’s sit tight and start the ball rolling!
+Let’s sit tight and read on!

-Chart of GM Quarterly Dividend History
+Chart of GM’s Quarterly Dividend History

 Prior to 2014, GM did not pay any dividend to common shareholders.
 Even though GM has continuously made dividend payment from 2014 until now, it’s no guarantee that the company will make any dividend payment in the future.
-The future dividend payment is at the discretion of the Board of Directors of the company.
-Here is an excerpt from the 2014 Annual Report:
+The future dividend payment is at the discretion of the Board of Directors of the company, meaning that the company may cut back on payout when it sees fit.

 “Since our formation, we had not paid any dividends on our common stock through the year ended December 31, 2013.
 Beginning in the first quarter of 2014 our Board of Directors declared, and we paid, quarterly dividends on common stock in the amount of $0.30 per share.
 It is anticipated that dividends on our common stock will continue to be declared and paid quarterly.
 However our payment of dividends in the future, if any, will be determined by our Board of Directors and will be paid out of funds legally available for that purpose.
 Our payment of dividends in the future will depend on business conditions, our financial condition, earnings, liquidity and capital requirements and other factors.“

-In 2014, the company paid a dividend of $0.30 per common share in every single quarter throughout the year.
+In 2014, the company paid a dividend of $0.30 per common share on every single quarter throughout the year.
 In Q2 2015, GM has bumped the dividend up to $0.36 per common share.
 In Q1 2016, GM has increased the dividend again to $0.38 per common share.

-Since then, GM has yet to increase the payout and has maintained a dividend payment of $0.38 per common stock throughout all the quarters from 2016 to 2019.
+Since then, GM has yet to increase the payout and has maintained a dividend payment of $0.38 per common stock throughout all the quarters from 2016 to 2020.

-GM Dividend to Earnings Payout Ratio
+GM’s Dividend to Earnings Payout Ratio

-For example, when a company has a earnings per share of $1.00 and its respective dividend payment is $0.40, the resulting dividend to earnings payout ratio will be 40%.
+For example, when a company has an earnings per share of $1.00 and its respective dividend payment is $0.40, the resulting dividend to earnings payout ratio will be 40%.
 In this case, the company is paying out 40% of its earnings as dividend.

 To make long story short, the formula that I used to calculate the dividend to earnings payout ratio is shown below: